-- (a) have a remuneration committee which:

-- (1) has at least three members, a majority of whom are independent directors; and

-- (2) is chaired by an independent director,

-and disclose:

-- (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+- (a) have a remuneration committee which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

 The Board maintains a Remuneration Committee.
-The Remuneration Committee comprises the full Board and their attendance at meetings of the committee is detailed in the Directors' Report of the Company's Annual Report.
+Prior to the retirement of a number of Directors on 24th August 2020 the Remuneration Committee comprised the full Board and their attendance at meetings of the committee is detailed in the Directors' Report of the Company's Annual Report.
 ASX guidelines recommend a remuneration committee includes at least three independent members, a majority of whom are independent directors.
 The ASX's Corporate Governance Principles and Recommendations outline factors relevant to assessing the independence of a director.
 One such factor that might cause doubts about the independence includes "if the director is a substantial security holder of the entity or an officer of, or otherwise associated with, a substantial security holder of the entity".
-For part of the year Dr Neustadt was a director of companies which are substantial shareholders in the Company.
-Mr Corlett was also a director of companies which are substantial shareholders in the Board is of the opinion that Dr Neustadt and Mr Corlett are however independent from management, act in the best interests of the Company and that their shareholdings closely align their interests with those of all shareholders.
-Whilst the ASX recommendations for an independent Chairman of the Remuneration Committee and the number of Remuneration Committee's independent members, with the majority being independent, have not been adopted for the full year, the Board considers given the size of the Company and the abovementioned reasons this is considered reasonable.
+Dr Neustadt is a director of companies which are substantial shareholders in the Company.
+Mr Corlett is also a director of companies which are substantial shareholders in the Company.
+The Board prior to the retirement of a number of Directors on 24th August 2020 was of the opinion that Dr Neustadt and Mr Corlett were however independent from management, acted in the best interests of the Company and that their shareholdings closely aligned their interests with those of all shareholders.
+Whilst the ASX recommendations for an independent Chairman of the Remuneration Committee and/or the number of Remuneration Committee's independent members, with the majority being independent, were not adopted, the Board considers given the size of the Company and the abovementioned reasons this is considered reasonable.